Refrigerant: Refrigerant safety, environmental management, and reclamation

 To mitigate the environmental hazards, strict regulations apply to refrigerant handling.
 In the United States, Section 608 of the Clean Air Act requires certification for anyone servicing or disposing of stationary equipment, while Section 609 applies to technicians working on motor vehicle air conditioning.
-Similarly, the UK requires qualification C&G 2079 for fluorinated and ozone-depleting gases and recognizes C&G 6187-2 for handling hydrocarbons and flammable refrigerants.
-US law also prohibits knowingly venting most synthetic refrigerants, although it permits discharge of certain natural refrigerants, including ammonia (R-717), carbon dioxide (R-744), isobutane (R-600a), propane (R-290), and the hydrocarbon blend HCR-188C (R-441A).
+Similarly, the United Kingdom requires qualification C&G 2079 for fluorinated and ozone-depleting gases and recognizes C&G 6187-2 for handling hydrocarbons and flammable refrigerants.
+United States law also prohibits knowingly venting most synthetic refrigerants, although it permits discharge of certain natural refrigerants, including ammonia (R-717), carbon dioxide (R-744), isobutane (R-600a), propane (R-290), and the hydrocarbon blend HCR-188C (R-441A).

 To minimize emissions, used refrigerants must be recovered during service or decommissioning.
-Refrigerant reclamationprocessing used refrigerant so that it meets purity specifications of new gasmust be carried out in the US by EPA-licensed reclaimers, with recovery handled by certified technicians.
+Refrigerant reclamation—processing used refrigerant so that it meets purity specifications of virgin refrigerant—must be carried out in the United States by EPA-licensed reclaimers, with recovery handled by certified technicians.

 Comparative performance of refrigerants

 ASHRAE provides the following model data for the comparative performance of refrigerants.
-These values are computed per kilowatt of refrigeration with an evaporator temperature of −6.7 °C and a condenser temperature of 30.0 °C. These temperatures might approximate a domestic refrigerator.
+These values are computed per kilowatt of refrigeration with an evaporator temperature of -6.7 C and a condenser temperature of 30.0 C. These temperatures might approximate a domestic refrigerator.